How to invest in property without buying a house

 It’s also possible to invest in indirect property funds that instead focus on the shares of firms within the property and property development sector, rather than physical bricks and mortar.
 In this case, their performance is linked more closely to the wider equity market and the trading performance of the firms in question.
 These funds are typically not as popular as direct property funds.

 If you want to search and buy property funds via Smart Investor, you first need to open an account so you can browse the full range of investments available.

 If you’re considering investing in a property fund, it’s important to understand the risks involved.
 Property is known as an ‘illiquid’ asset because generally it can be difficult to sell quickly, at its market value.

 If a large number of investors attempt to cash in at the same time, this could force some property funds to suspend trading, unless they have a significant cash buffer in place.
-For example, several funds were forced to temporarily suspend redemptions after the UK’s vote to leave the EU lead to a wave of redemption requests exceeded the cash available in the fund.
-This would mean that investors could not see their holdings until the suspension was lifted and the value in the meantime will continue to change, possibly falling.1
+For example, several funds were forced to temporarily suspend redemptions in 2016 after the UK’s vote to leave the EU led to a wave of redemption requests which exceeded the cash available in the fund.
+When this happens, it means that investors cannot sell their holdings until the suspension is lifted and the value in the meantime continues to change, possibly falling.1

 The best way to find out exactly what your existing funds invest in is to read the Key Investor Information Document (KIID), which explains the fund's key features, such as its investment objectives, where it invests and the costs involved.
 You can also review the largest holdings of the fund by looking on the product page in our Fund search, and also the fund manager’s Factsheet that you should find there along with the KIID.